ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 In addition to the above logic common to all individual moves:

+A new state and PUMA should be selected for the simulant according to the proportions in the "Destination PUMA proportions by source PUMA" input file where **both**:

+* The state and PUMA columns match the simulant's current state and PUMA.
-For this move type, state and PUMA should be selected such that there is at least one non-GQ household already in the simulation in that state and PUMA.
+* There is at least one non-GQ household already in the simulation in the destination PUMA.

+(If the simulation's catchment area is only certain states/PUMAs, this file should be filtered to only the destinations in the simulation catchment area.)

 The simulant selected should be added to (given the same household ID as) a random non-GQ household in their new state and PUMA.